 7) Cat’s Tail Orchids (Aerides)

 The genus of orchids, Aerides, gets its name from the Greek for “child of the air.”
-It’s an epiphytic orchid which means that its root system acts more like an anchor than a source of nutrients and moisture.
-These orchids are absolutely beautiful with tall racemes that simply burst with brightly colored flowers in shades of pink, purple, yellow, and white.
+It’s an epiphytic orchid, meaning its root system acts more like an anchor than a source of nutrients and moisture.
+These orchids are gorgeous, with tall racemes that burst with brightly colored flowers in shades of pink, purple, yellow, and white.

 Native To: | Tropical Asia |